Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Be sure to research their manuscript wishlist, website bio, and any other interview/post you can find about them.
 The more you know, the more confident you’ll feel that they are someone that could potentially like your book.

 4. Giving up too soon!

-It can take months and sometimes even YEARS to get a book published.
-Which feels like forever when you’re the one submitting!
-It can be tempting to give up.
+It can take months and sometimes even YEARS to get a book published, which can feel like forever when you’re the one submitting!
+This can make it tempting to give up.
 But don’t!
 If your book is written well and something you love, keep submitting.

 Eventually, your story will find its place on a child’s bookshelf.
 Don’t run into these common pitfalls writers fall into by rushing the process, writing a poor query letter, submitting to the wrong person, or giving up too soon.
 Good luck with your submissions!